gchq/Gaffer/store-implementation/parquet-store/README.md

     |   `-- GROUP=BasicEntity
     |       |-- _index
     |       `-- part-00000.gz.parquet
-    `-- reverseEdges
+    `-- sortedBy=DESTINATION
         `-- GROUP=BasicEdge
             |-- _index
             `-- part-00000.gz.parquet
 ```

 The root directory has two folders, one for the main graph which is what is returned when a `GetAllElements` operation is
-executed and the other is a reverseEdges folder.
-The reverseEdges folder is there to store all the Edge groups data again
+executed and the other is a sortedBy destination folder.
+The sortedBy destination folder is there to store all the Edge groups data again
 but this time the data is sorted by the destination, allowing for quick random access for seeds equal to the destination
 of an edge.